Top 10 Winter Energy-Saving Tips

 - Set your water heater to 120°F and use efficient showerheads.

 - Wash clothes in cold water, and wash only full loads.

 - Use your dishwasher at full capacity, and air dry dishes instead of using the dishwasher’s drying cycle.

 - Switch to ENERGY STAR qualified LED or CFL bulbs.
 To select the right bulb for your needs, look for the Lighting Facts label when you shop.
 It's a quick way to compare brightness (lumens), light appearance (warm to cool) and operating costs.
-For the greatest savings, choose LEDs, which use even less energy and last up to five times longer than CFLs.
+For the greatest savings and performance, choose LEDs.

 - Set refrigerator temperature between 37° and 40°F, and your freezer at 0°F.

 - Unplug old refrigerators in garages or basements that might be used as storage, but are inefficient and not fully utilized.
-Free refrigerator recycling may be available.
+Free refrigerator recycling may be available in some areas.